 BY Kaarel Moppel – Although Postgres is a great all-around product that can’t be beaten in price-performance ratio, there’s one area where things could be a bit better.
 That’s in the validation of replicas, or maybe even more widely, all clusters.

 What could go wrong with replicas?

 So what could go wrong when building up a new replica?
 Of course if pg_basebackup reports success then not too much actually, it is very unlikely that something is wrong.
 But a couple of things still bug me… but I might be a little paranoid 🙂 Just read on too see what I mean.

 First the hard disks: in theory, disk errors should be already a thing of the past.
 Enterprise-grade disk systems should definitely have some built-in error detection.
 The thing is, nowadays everything is so abstracted and virtualized.
 You actually hardly know what’s down there.
 Maybe it’s some network storage?
 It for sure requires some drivers on the Operating System side, and also on the hardware side.
 As we all know, every software sadly has bugs.
 Google says the industry average is about 15 – 50 errors per 1000 lines of delivered code.
-So one cannot 100% exclude the chance of silent data corruption on writing datafiles, especially when usually there will be some new hardware for replicas, that hasn’t proved itself yet.
+So one cannot 100% exclude the chance of silent data corruption on writing datafiles.
+That’s especially true because there will typically be some new untested hardware for replicas.

-Luckily Postgres already has some remedy against such cases – the “data-checksums” flag, but this needs to be set up when initializing the cluster and also has a small performance impact, so it’s not always used.
+Luckily, Postgres already has some remedy against such cases.
+The “data-checksums” flag is there for this purpose.
+However, it needs to be set up when initializing the cluster, and also has a small performance impact.
+So it’s not always used.

 What else?
-Postgres allows building up replicas on different platforms (for example master on Ubuntu, replica on CentOS – which of course is a great feature in itself) plus also the fact that minor versions can differ – e.g. master on 9.6.2, replica by some accident on 9.6.0.
-Also just the replication code itself can fail; I can remember at least one occasion some years ago when committed rows where marked uncommitted on replicas.
+Postgres allows building up replicas on different platforms.
+For example, a master on Ubuntu, or a replica on CentOS – which of course is a great feature in itself.
+Plus, there is also the fact that minor versions can differ, e.g. master on 9.6.2, replica by some accident on 9.6.0.
+Even the replication code itself can fail; I can remember at least one occasion some years ago when committed rows where marked uncommitted on replicas.
 This is very rare, but could technically happen again.